 A3-During The response conveys that "over" means "during," or otherwise refers to the passage of time while the culture's mass is changing.
-A2-Elapsed Time The response conveys the meaning of "over" as the equivalent of "elapsed time" or "amount of time" but does not relate it to the culture's A1-Division mass.
-The response conveys that "over" means division.
+A2-Elapsed The response conveys the meaning of "over" as the equivalent of Time "elapsed time" or "amount of time" but does not relate it to the culture's mass.
+A1-Division The response conveys that "over" means division.

-4.3.2.
-Rubric for part B Meaning of "Over"
+4.3.2 Rubric for Part B Meaning of "Over"

 Part B asked teachers to rewrite the sentence in mathematical notation.
 The rubric focused on whether the teacher wrote a difference or a quotient (See Table 7).
-Level B2a responses represented a difference and took into account the passage of time in some way (See Fig. 9).
-Level B2b responses such as $\Delta m = 4$ were considered to be mathematically acceptable, but distinct from B2a responses because the expressions did not incorporate the passage of time.